PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

+## General
+- Running gag that Spike has more friends than Twilight
 ## Chapter ~~1~~ 24hr
 - Twilight discovers the story is going to explode in 24 hours
 - Twilight wakes up and feels things are *off*.
 She brushes her hair and the story narrates this as "I brushed my hair for the last time".
 Then she thinks, "why did I think that?"